UBS faces fine of up to $6.3 bln in French tax probe-paper

 Le Temps quoted the document as saying "the business model of UBS Switzerland was to offer its clients bank secrecy in contradiction to (French) fiscal authorities".

-"We cannot control the irresponsible disclosure of confidential documents or their selective interpretation," UBS said in a statement.

-"This matter is currently still in the stage of a formal investigation and we will continue to defend ourselves strongly."

-Last month, the bank said it would again appeal against a French court ruling demanding the guarantee payment after an initial appeal was turned down.
+The bank issued a strongly worded condemnation of the 1.1 billion euro demand when it was issued in July.
+Last month, the bank said it would again appeal against a French court ruling demanding the payment after an initial appeal was turned down.

+Shares in UBS were down 1.9 percent at 0829 GMT, lagging the European banking sector which was up 0.8 percent.

 On top of the French case, UBS is also dealing with allegations it was involved in rigging foreign exchange rates.
 The bank warned earlier this week it faced new fines after confirming it was holding talks to settle these allegations.